USS CONNECTICUT SSN 22

 April 12, USS Connecticut returned to Naval Base Kitsap-Bremerton after four-and-a-half month underway period.

-July ?, USS Connecticut entered the Dry Dock #2 at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) for a three-year Depot Modernization Period (DPM).
+July ?, USS Connecticut entered the Dry Dock #2 at Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) for a Depot Modernization Period (DPM).

 September 5, 2014 Cmdr.
 Brian C. Taddiken relieved Cmdr.
 Ian L. Johnson as CO of the Connecticut during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport, Wash.